elianiva/kasir-java/README.md

 | -------------------------------- | ----------------------------------- |
 | ![redesign](./pix/final_db.webp) | ![original](./pix/original_db.webp) |

-I changed it to only use 5 tables instead of 6 because that doesn't make any sense to me.
+I changed it to only use 5 tables instead of 6 because the original design doesn't make any sense to me.

-Two of them are *very* similar and that would just over-complicate the query (to me anyways, I don't want to query 2 tables just to find out that both of them are pretty much the same)
+Two of them (order & detail_order) are *very* similar and that would just over-complicate the query (to me anyways, I don't want to query 2 tables just to find out that both of them are pretty much the same)